SimonLarsen/tobutobugirl-dx/README.md

 More info at: http://tangramgames.dk/tobutobugirldx.

 This fork changes the code so that it can be built with just GBDK-2020, greatly simplifying the build process.
-However, as of now, the game is not functional due to the memcpy function being broken, so the game will not run as is.

 ## Playing the game